alaric-visi/semaphore/README.md

 ## Project Structure

-The project is organized into logical directories to maintain clean and scalable code.
+The project is organised into logical directories to maintain clean and scalable code.

 -   `lib/` - The main folder containing all the Dart code.
     -   `main.dart`: The entry point of the application.
     -   `nav.dart`: Configures the app's routing using `go_router`.
-    -   `theme.dart`: Contains all the theming information, including colors, fonts, and widget styles for both light and dark modes.
+    -   `theme.dart`: Contains all the theming information, including colours, fonts, and widget styles for both light and dark modes.
     -   `models/`: Contains the data model classes.
         -   `semaphore_position.dart`: Defines the data structure for a single semaphore signal (angles and character).
         -   `translation_state.dart`: Defines the enum for the translator's current state.